Anterior cruciate ligament (ACL) tear

 - Difficulty walking or limping while walking

-ACL tears often occur during sports and physical activities involving:
+Anterior cruciate ligament tears commonly occur during sports and physical activities involving:

 - Sudden stop